sharknoon/umbrel-cli/README.md

 - [x] 🛍️ Creating a Community App Store / cloning the official Umbrel App Store
 - [x] 🗺️ Creating an app
-- [ ] ⬇️ Creating an update an app
+- [ ] ⬇️ Creating an update for an app
 - [x] 🕵️ Linting apps and appstores
 - [x] 🧪 Testing an app